hulkco/beaconstac.github.io/docs/tutorials/segment-customers-to-target-campaigns.md

 ---
 layout: default
+title: How to segment customers to target campaigns
 ---
+# How to segment customers to target campaigns

 Beacons and beacon-enabled apps allow you to naturally target people present in a certain area, like a store or an airport or a museum.
 But what if you want to further segment the users for targeted messaging?